iamlucaconti/YOLOv5-PDLPR-algorithm/README.md

 | **CCPD-NP**        | Images of new cars with no visible license plate. |

-For model training and evaluation:

-- **Training set**: 49,000 randomly selected samples from the  CCPD-Base sub-dataset.
+For model **training** and **validation** we considered only 50,000 randomly selected samples from the  CCPD-Base sub-dataset.
-- **Validation set**: 1,000 samples from the same  CCPD-Base sub-dataset.
-- **Testing set**: Six challenging sub-datasets were used for evaluation:
+Six challenging sub-datasets of 1,000 samples were used for **evaluation**:
   -  CCPD-DB
   -  CCPD-FN
   -  CCPD-Rotate